 Once I signed up to the website (there are no fees involved), it felt like a challenge I wanted to try.
 So, on 31st October 2015, I sat down with a notepad and thought about what kind of book I wanted to write.
 All I had was a character and a location in mind.
 I didn’t plot or plan any more than that because I’m naturally what Nano-ers call a ‘pantser’, meaning I fly by the seat of my pants!
 But many people prefer to spend October plotting out their novels in advance so that when the time comes they can fly.

 By 1st December I was a nervous wreck!
 I’d just managed 50k words and I had the shell of a first draft novel.
 But it wasn’t finished.
 I needed around another 40k words and many edits before I could consider it finished.
 I’m happy to report that I did finish it and then I edited it for months and sent it to two publishers.
-Somehow, both of them offered me a contract and the book has since been published (it’s called Who Cares if They Die.
-It has become a crime series with two more books now finished!
+Somehow, both of them offered me a contract and the book has since been published (it’s called Who Cares if They Die and became book 1 of a 3-part series).

 - It gets you into the habit of sitting down to write every single day.
-Something I’d never done before and I loved it.
+Something I’d never done before and I loved it – still do.

-- It kick starts a new novel and leaves no time for doubt.
+- It kick starts a new novel and leaves no time for doubting yourself.

 - You’re less likely to edit as you go because there’s no time to!
 I love editing as I go but it slows me down completely.
 I once spent 6 months on the first 30k words of a book, editing it over and over.
 In the end I had to scrap it all and start again.
 That’s one of the hardest things to do as a writer but it made the novel much better.

-- The writing community on Twitter is amazing and the NaNo hashtag is really encouraging during November.
-You really feel as though you’re writing with people for a change.
+- The writing community on Twitter is amazing and the #NaNoWriMo hashtag is really encouraging during November.
+You really feel as though you’re writing with company for a change.
 It feels like we’re all in it together.

 - Writing every day gives me migraines.
 Staring at a PC all day was bad for my eyes.
-I should’ve had more regular breaks from my screen.
+I should have had more regular breaks from my screen during my first attempt.

 - I exercised much less.
 My shoulders were aching and my hands turned into claws!
 Better time management on my part could have solved this and I’ve learned my lesson.

 - You’ll want to put your novel to one side in December and not return to it for months!
 But that’s good, because when you pick it up again you’ll have a fresh perspective, which is invaluable for the editing phase.